-Checklist for Applicants Application Form □ Emailed by closing date Equality Monitoring Form □ Hard copy posted to HR (sealed envelope)
+Checklist for Applicants Application Form ☐ Emailed by closing date Equality Monitoring Form ☐ Emailed in a separate email

 6. Terms of Appointment

 The following headline terms will subsequently be included (amongst other terms and conditions) in a written contract of employment between you and the Utility Regulator.